 Here are some tips to help get the most out of your reverb pedal.

 - Max out the mix

 - Produce ambience

 - Err on the side of shorter decay times in a mix

 - Try putting the reverb pedal before other effects pedals

 Give It A Break

-Sure, this isn’t really get more out of the pedal.
-In fact it’s quite the opposite.
+Sure, this isn’t really getting more out of the pedal.
+In fact, it’s quite the opposite.
 That being said, sometimes less is more.